ChuongNg1996/jetbot-ros-speech-control/README.md

 * [ROS Framework](http://wiki.ros.org/) to alleviate concurrency management.
 * [Jetbot](https://jetbot.org/master/), which is a differential wheeled robot and its ros package [jetbot_ros](https://github.com/dusty-nv/jetbot_ros) for motor control.
 * [SpeechRecognition](https://github.com/Uberi/speech_recognition#readme) module with [Pocketsphinx Python](https://github.com/bambocher/pocketsphinx-python) library for OFFLINE recognition.

+The project is very short and simple.
+Thus, a reconstruction will be given instead of an installation guide.

+## Project Reconstruction
+* Install ROS 18.04 ()